Water Is Life

-In honor of Running Strong for American Indian Youth’s 30th anniversary of incorporation, we’ve partnered with Boulder Rotary International to match our water projects efforts and connect 3 — then 30 — and ultimately, 300 homes on Pine Ridge Indian Reservation.
-To support this ambition, Rotary International has offered a one-to-one double match for all contributions to the Running Strong Mni Wiconi Water Is Life fund.
+In honor of Running Strong for American Indian Youth’s 30th anniversary of incorporation, we’ve partnered with Boulder Rotary Club to match our water projects efforts and connect 3 — then 30 — and ultimately, 300 homes on Pine Ridge Indian Reservation.
+To support this ambition, Boulder Rotary Club has offered a one-to-one double match for all contributions to the Running Strong Mni Wiconi Water Is Life fund.
 Click to read more about our proud partnership here!

 Rotary’s foundation mission, “Service Above Self”, aligns powerfully with Running Strong’s commitment to ending water scarcity for all on Pine Ridge Indian Reservation.